 Members are recognised for their efforts of implementing the COP through the achievement of certification via independent third-party assessment.
 RJC ensures that these assessments are consistent, competent, and impartial by means of our robust assurance system and third-party oversight program.
-To maintain the integrity and effectiveness of our assurance system we comply with the ISEAL Assurance Code of Good Practice35.
+By upholding RJC standards over time and maintaining continuous certification, members demonstrate to their stakeholders that they are a responsible business

-By upholding RJC standards over time and maintaining continuous certification, members can demonstrate to their stakeholders that they are a responsible business which provides safe and decent work to employees, respects human rights, has good governance and ethics, is sourcing and producing responsibly whilst also taking action to reduce GHG emissions.
+Bar raised across the industry by strengthening standards over time As our standards evolve, other key materials may be added into scope increasing the reach of the standard across the industry.
+The addition of new provisions and strengthening of existing ones continually raises the bar on responsibility in line with stakeholder expectations.

-As our standards evolve, other key materials may be added into scope increasing the reach of the standard across the industry.
-The addition of new provisions and strengthening of existing ones with each iteration of the standard, continually raises the bar on responsibility in line with stakeholder expectations.
-Continued uptake of our standards by industry assumes that stakeholders continue to accept the requirements set out in the standard and consider them to be best practice but not unattainable, thereby preventing barriers to uptake.
-As uptake of member metrics increases, we can also begin to track and evaluate the performance of our members on ESG issues over time and demonstrate improvements.
+This pathway illustrates the outcomes from the combined efforts of RJC and its members in building transformative partnerships on SDGs